AlexandreXisto/AlexandreXisto/README.md

   I apreciate to work with good practices, clean codes and organized goals.<br>

-  I also have some knowlegde in tools back-end development as Python and C Language.
+  I also have some knowledge in tools back-end development as Python and C Language.

-  Knowloegde in Database as Beekeeper and SQL.
+  Knowlegde in Database as Beekeeper and SQL.

   I've some experience with:<br>
   <div style="display: inline_block"><a href="https://github.com/AlexandreXisto">